Investors are welcome to submit additional questions through the enquiry form on the contact page of the website.

 What is your stance on the ongoing Embedded Generation review currently being undertaken by Ofgem?

 Given the absolute fragility of the UK’s evolving energy environment currently, it is unclear why any agency would look to create further uncertainty at this critical point in time nor would it make sense to propose piecemeal solutions – this is supported by National Grid themselves whose CEO recently suggested a full review is required to arrive at the right solution for both industry, consumers and investors.
 PPG strongly supports the CUSC proposals in front of the industry and OFGEM at the moment which seek to cap embedded costs for three years while this review happens.
 However, the Company is ideally positioned to cope with the anticipated changes.

 What benefits accrue to PPG via the Enterprise Investment Scheme from the plants?
 How many of the plants are eligible?

 The Company has nine projects (180MW) which are receiving funding via EIS.
-One of these 20MW plants is now operational and the other 160MW are at varying stages of development.
+Four of these 20MW plants are now operational and the others are at varying stages of development.
 These projects were established with funding from Rockpool Investments LLP prior to the Government’s decision in October last year to cut EIS funding for ANY energy generation projects.
 This decision was not retrospective; it was made largely due to the fact that the UK Government recognised that flexible energy projects such as PPGs are generally asset-backed and benefit from a less risky income streams, therefore mainstream investment can support the projects, removing the need for tax-advantaged investment.
 Therefore, as publicly stated, the Company did not believe that the amendment to EIS funding would adversely affect the business and this confidence was validated by a recent agreement with a Big 6 utility to fund up to 20% of future assets.